The popularity of Manuka honey has ballooned worldwide as word about its health and beauty benefits spread further and further.

 MGO indicates the levels of methylglyoxal in Manuka honey.
 The higher the MGO number, the higher the antibacterial quality and health benefits.

 UMF is a grading method measuring the quality of Manuka honey.
-A globally accepted grading system, it helps identify manuka products as genuine.
+A globally accepted grading system helps identify manuka products as genuine.
 The UMF rating is the measurement of the potency of the medicinal properties of this honey.
 When the rating is high, the more potent it is.

 UMF grading starts at 5 and goes up to 25.
 The Unique Manuka Factor Honey Association (UMFHA) in New Zealand manages this rating to keep track of the authenticity of manuka honey in the market.
 The UMF stamp can only be used after quality standards laid out by the UMFHA are met.

 If you are purchasing this kind of honey for its fast healing properties, then choose one with a higher rating.